ivgiuliani/RDM630-RFID-Reader/README.md

 This is probably the most interesting application example.
 It is a complete PAM authentication module for authentication through RFID tags.
 Configuration instructions are inside the source file.
+Requires libpam-python to work as a PAM authentication module.